 And that's that.
-Sam and I stand by what we at the end this.
+Sam and I stand by what we said at the end this.
 Despite the many trials and tribulations to get this series to you guys, we are glad to have done it and hope it was as fun to watch as it was for us to record.

 However, I think it's also worth going over some of the lessons we learned doing this series, so that the audience, should they choose to follow in our example and do long form video let's plays on games, can learn from our mistakes.

-- Don't get too attached to your original plan and apart to changing circumstances: When we originally conceived this idea, it was intended to be an easy to produce mini-project.
+- Don't get too attached to your original plan and adjust to changing circumstances: When we originally conceived this idea, it was intended to be an easy to produce mini-project.
 Instead, it dominated our production for over a year.
 Realistically, after first recording of original Kingdom Hearts, we probably should've scaled back to do smaller, more focused retrospectives (either as a podcast or in smaller episodes where we just took chunks of footage as B-roll).
 Learn from our mistakes and don't be afraid to scale back when a project it bigger than you anticipated.

 - Make sure the game/series you talk about is "Let's Playable": In hindsight, the fact that it never even occurred to us to play through Kingdom Hearts for the channel should have been our first hint we were taking the wrong approach for a long-form video series.
 Even doing cutscenes only, there were large chunks of the Primer series where we didn't have much to talk about.
 A lot of Let's Players refuse to play RPGs like Dragon Age because of the way they're paced is not conducive to keeping viewers entertained.
 Kingdom Hearts is in that vein, and we should have acknowledged that while we were planning the series.